mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: Introduction

 \section{Introduction}

-Small molecules—the class of chemical matter primarily built from carbon atoms bonded together—can perform a wide range of important functions in human society.
-These include essentials like promoting health by acting as medicines~\cite{zheng2024largelanguagemodelsdrug,SynerGPT2024,large_singhal_2023, large_thirunavukarasu_2023, comprehensive_xiao_2024}, converting energy by functioning as key components in solar cells~\cite{GLaD2024,machine_lv_2021, machine_li_2023, machine_li_2024, databased_si_2024}, and achieving sustainability by serving as inherently recyclable products.
-These functions also include many nice-to-haves that drive substantial economic growth, including acting as colorants, flavorings, perfumes, cosmetics, lotions, sunscreens, coatings, quantum dots, molecular computers, chemical biology probes, insect repellants, etc.
+Small molecules---the class of chemical matter primarily built from carbon atoms bonded together---can perform a wide range of important functions in human society~\citep{ai4science2025}.
+These include essentials like promoting health by acting as medicines~\citep{zheng2024largelanguagemodelsdrug,SynerGPT2024,large_singhal_2023, large_thirunavukarasu_2023, comprehensive_xiao_2024}, converting energy by functioning as key components in solar cells~\citep{GLaD2024,machine_lv_2021, machine_li_2023, machine_li_2024, databased_si_2024}, and achieving sustainability by serving as inherently recyclable products.
+These functions also include many nice-to-haves that drive substantial economic growth, including colorants, flavorings, perfumes, cosmetics, coatings, quantum dots and insect repellants.